Blog/Ending Dependency on Google Ads: The CFO Guide to Organic Lead Generation/Why Google Ads Conversion Rates Are Dropping in 2026 | BizAI

 1. AI Overviews Are Stealing Your Clicks

 Google's generative AI overviews – launched broadly in 2024 and refined through 2026 – answer user queries directly on the search results page.
-For informational queries, the click-through rate to ads (or organic results) has dropped by as much as 40% for certain terms.
+For informational queries, the click-through rate to ads (or organic results) has dropped by as much as 40% for certain terms according to a 2025 study by Search Engine Land.
 When a user gets their answer without clicking, your ad impression is wasted.

 This hits especially hard for account-based marketing and consideration-stage keywords.
 A lawyer searching “what to do after a car accident” now gets a bulleted list from Gemini instead of clicking your ad.
 The search volume is still there, but the traffic isn't.

 Google's phased deprecation of third-party cookies, originally promised for 2024, is now fully in effect across Chrome in early 2026.
-Retargeting pools have shrunk by 30–50% for most advertisers.
+According to a Gartner report on digital marketing trends, retargeting pools have shrunk by 30–50% for most advertisers.
 Lookalike audiences built on old data are stale.
 Performance max campaigns that relied on user signals are now flying blind.

 3. Google's Auction Bias Toward High-Spend Accounts